 We want to help your business through the dispute process swiftly and successfully.
 Here are a few answers to help you better understand and navigate the procedure.
 If you have any other questions after reading this, feel free to send us an email.

 You can view a detailed report of your dispute by heading to your Square Dashboard.
-From here, you will be able view a full breakdown of each disputed charge, submit your response and provide documentation to help the Disputes Team build a case on your behalf.
+From here, you will be able view a full breakdown of each disputed charge, submit your response and provide documentation to help the Dispute Resolution Team build a case on your behalf.
 You can track the status of your dispute, so you’ll know when there has been an update to your case.

 You can also follow the link in the dispute notification email we sent you.
 This will take you directly to the disputed payment within the transactions section of the Dashboard.